Remi-Gau/eCobidas/README.md

 Though more challenging, it could be imagined that pipeline-creating-tools like (nipype, PORCUPINE, GIRAFFE) could also generate COBIDAS-json file.

 ### Link to journal specific checklists
-As some journals start having submission methods checklist (e.g elife, nature communications...), filling in the COBIDAS checklist once could reduce 'the submission paperwork' by writing part of the method section of the article AND generating the appropriate submission checklist for a given journal.
+As some journals start having submission-checklists (e.g elife, nature communications...), filling in the COBIDAS checklist once could reduce 'the submission paperwork' by writing part of the method section of the article AND generating the appropriate submission-checklist for a given journal.

 If the process is made sufficiently seamless, this could in return potentially incentivize more journals to adopt submission-checklists.

-## Potential application ("pie in the sky" goals)
+## Potential applications ("pie in the sky" goals)

 This checklist could: